Heathrow: Government to study airport expansion plans

 The government is to look at ways to expand the UK's airport capacity, amid suggestions the prime minister will perform a U-turn on his pledge not to build a third runway at Heathrow.

 A commission chaired by ex-Financial Services Authority boss Sir Howard Davies will also consider a new airport to the east of London.
+The commission will report after the next election - in 2015.

 London Mayor Boris Johnson, who opposes expanding Heathrow, called the government's move a "fudge".